miamtech/mealz-documentation/docs/web_ssr/main-features/pre-rendered-components.md

 - **Authorization**: This header is required to access user information (likes, basket, suggestions).
 It should be formatted as `"user_id <user-token>"`.
 If the user is not logged in, the user token must be replaced with an [authless token](./pre-rendered-components#authless-user) following the same format.

-- **Supplier-token**: We will provide you with your supplier token (in JWT format).
+- **Supplier-token**: We will provide you with your supplier token (in Base64 format).
 This token allows us to identify you.

 - **Language-id**: Set this header to either the [language ISO code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) alone or the language ISO code combined with your retail name: